xicopitz/homepage/Information-Widgets.md

     cache: 5 # Time in minutes to cache API responses, to stay within limits
 ```

+You can optionally not pass a `latitude` and `longitude` and the widget will use your current location (requires a secure context, eg. HTTPS).

 ## OpenWeatherMap

 The free tier "One Call API" is all thats required, you will need to [subscribe](https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base) and grab your API key.